Karthika Nair: Career

 In 2012, she appeared in a single Telugu film Dammu, directed by Boyapati Srinu, in a limited glamorous role.
 Her performance and the movie received mixed reviews and ended up being a commercial failure.
 She was paired with N. T. Rama Rao Jr. and shared screen space with Trisha.

 In 2013, she appeared in the comedy film Proprietors: Kammath & Kammath, alongside Mammootty and Dileep.
 Her performance as Surekha, a mute Christian young widow who works in Indian Revenue Service was well received and so is the film.
-Later, she appeared in the titular role in the Tamil film Annakodi, directed by legendary filmmaker Bharathiraja.
+Later, she appeared in the title role in the Tamil film Annakodi, directed by legendary filmmaker Bharathiraja.
 Though the film received negative reviews, her performance as a damsel in distress received positive response.
 She made her Kannada debut with Brindavana, a remake of Telugu blockbuster Brindavanam.
 The film repeated the success of the original.
 In the film, she was paired with Darshan.